Didn’t Get Enough Financial Aid? Ask For A “Change In Circumstances” Form

 If you’re an incoming college student and have already received your financial aid package, you can also request a change in circumstances form.

-Changes in circumstance apply to incoming freshmen just as much as current college students.
-Follow the same procedure above to have your financial aid package updated to reflect your current financial situation if COVID-19 has caused hardship.
+Changes in circumstance apply to incoming students just as much as current college students.
+Follow the same procedure above to have your financial aid package updated to reflect your current financial situation.

 Need help writing your financial aid appeal letter?
 Let SwiftStudent do it for you.

 SwiftStudent is a new, free digital tool for requesting changes to college financial aid packages.
-As a result of the coronavirus pandemic, many of the 18.8 million college students who receive financial aid now, or soon will, are experiencing changes to their economic circumstances.
 SwiftStudent carefully walks users through the financial aid appeal process and produces customized appeal letters.
 The site features 14 templates for specific types of appeals.
-And again, it’s free.
+Did we mention it's FREE

 Have more questions about financial aid during COVID-19, or in general?
 Text “Hello” to 33-55-77